bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 ![dashboard final](dashboardFinal.png)

 ##What's Next?
 While we did cover a lot of ground with this tutorial, we have only begun to scratch the surface of Uberfire.
-In Part 2 we will cover serialization of the model using Uberfire's VFS (Virtual File System) and we will show you how to decouple your model from client-side code using Errai's RPC services.
+In the next tutorial we will cover serialization of the model using Uberfire's VFS (Virtual File System) and we will show you how to decouple your model from client-side code using Errai's RPC services.

-For now, we have a fully functioning web application that we can play with, so let's see how we can deploy it to a Tomcat and Wildfly app server.
+For now, we have a fully functioning web application that we can play with, so let's see how we can deploy it to Tomcat and Wildfly app servers.